 You want your children to have the best Catholic Confirmation catechism so they can learn the answers easily and keep the Faith for life.
-This recording uses:
+Now you can have it on a beautiful recording to make studying and reviewing easy.
+Available as download or CD.

 Track by track on the CD or Download, it is easy to find the questions, answers, and prayers that you want to learn or review.